suren99/The-X-Minutes/README.md

 This script allows you to monitor coins which has shown highest price change in X minutes .
 After the Xth minute it resets.
 If u see high percentage change , it means the pump is about to start .
 So you can catch the train before the train is about to start.

 All you have to do to run <strong> python main.py </strong> .
-You are ready to go !!!.

 You can also change the value the <strong>X</strong> .
-By default it is <strong>10 minutes</strong> .Change the value in X of line 11 in main.py. you are ready to go now.
+By default it is <strong>10 minutes</strong> .Change the value in X of line 11 in main.py.

+If u want u to exit the ticker just press <strong>Enter </strong> .you are ready to go now!!

 <strong> Enjoy the ride!!! </strong>
 Just HODL if you miscalculated the pump :)